DariusDahl/java-data-structures-classwork/README.md

 ### Purpose
 The goal of this repository is to demonstrate:
 - Hands-on implementation of core data structures and algorithms.
 - Object-Oriented Programming (OOP) principles in Java.
 - Modular design using interfaces and classes.
 - Application of recursive and iterative approaches to solve computational problems.
 - File I/O operations for practical data processing tasks.
+- Collision resolution strategies in hash-based data structures.

 ### Topics Covered
 - Stack (Array-based and Linked)